 There are three main tuning methods that can be used for a variety of different instruments, including trumpets.

 This is the most popular method among musicians, and is probably the best option for beginners.
-You can either clip the tuner onto the instrument or lie it down on a surface, and the tuner will react to the vibrations that the instrument creates, showing what note is being played, or how close to the note is being played.
+You can either clip the tuner onto the instrument (like the Snark SN-8*) or lie it down on a surface (like the KLIQ Metro Pitch*), and the tuner will react to the vibrations that the instrument creates, showing what note is being played, or how close to the note is being played.
 This is the easiest way of tuning, making it perfect for a beginner.

-A tuning fork is a specially designed metal fork that vibrates a tone or note when the fork is struck.
+A tuning fork* is a specially designed metal fork that vibrates when struck, emitting a tone or note.
 Both professional player and beginners can use this, as it stretches the player’s ability to tune by ear and recognize the correct sound.
+Get one of these and stick them in your instrument bag, and you’ll always be ready to tune, no batteries required.

 3. A Piano